Simone Benedetti

-Simone Benedetti (born 3 April 1992) is an Italian professional footballer who plays as a centre back.
+Simone Benedetti (born 3 April 1992) is an Italian professional footballer who plays as a centre back for Serie D club Derthona.

 He is the son of former Italian football player, Silvano Benedetti.

 Club career

 Torino

 He grew up from an early age in the Torino youth system and played for all the youth teams up to the Primavera in 2008, under the guidance of Antonino Asta.
 After collecting an appearance on the bench in Serie A on 16 January 2008 in a match away against Roma, he made his debut among the professionals ranks in the last round of the 2009–10 season, playing as a starter against Cittadella, won 1–0.
 The team reached the playoffs, but lost in the final with Brescia, but except for an appearance on the bench against Sassuolo, he was only a spectator.

 Internazionale

-On 22 July 2010 he was sold to F.C.
-Internazionale Milano in co-ownership deal for €2 million in 5-year contract, co-currently Alen Stevanović joined the opposite direction also in co-ownership deal for €2M.
+On 22 July 2010 he was sold to Inter Milan in co-ownership deal for €2 million in 5-year contract, co-currently Alen Stevanović joined the opposite direction also in co-ownership deal for €2M.
 Due to the injury crisis, he also selected to 2010 FIFA Club World Cup but did not play.
 With Inter's Primavera under-20 team, he won 2011 Torneo di Viareggio.

 On 13 July 2011 he left for Serie B newcomer Gubbio on loan.
 He was one of the starting centre-back of the team, in either 3–5–2 or 4–4–2 formation.

 In June 2012 the co-ownership between Torino and Inter was renewed.
 As Torino was promoted to Serie A, Benedetti continued his Serie B career with Spezia Calcio.
 In June 2013 Benedetti joined Inter outright; Stevanović also joined Turin in the same formula.
-On 20 July 2013 he was signed by another Serie B club Calcio Padova.
+On 20 July 2013 he was signed by another Serie B club Padova.